“Is It Cheese or Is It Fate?”: The Launch of Literature’s Most Confounding Novel

 By Persephone Weatherby

-This month, the literary world is abuzz with the release of Is It Cheese or Is It Fate?, a debut novel from the reclusive author Thelonious F. Crumblethorp.
-Already hailed as “a triumph of existential dairy discourse” by one particularly bemused critic, the novel is set to make waves—not least because it will only be released in an ultra-limited edition of 314 copies.
-Yes, you read that correctly: just 314 copies, each numbered, signed, and wrapped in a custom cloth made from ethically sourced yak wool.
+This month, the art and literary worlds are abuzz with the release of Is It Cheese or Is It Fate?, the debut novel from reclusive author Theo Crumble.
+Already hailed as “a triumph of existential discourse” by one well-known critic, the novel is set to make waves—not least because it will only be released in an ultra-limited edition of 314 copies, each numbered, signed, and wrapped in a custom cloth made from ethically sourced yak wool.
+The reason for this deliberately scant run?
+According to Crumble’s enigmatic press release, the novel is “too philosophically potent to exist in abundance.”
+He goes on to explain, in his typically labyrinthine prose:

 “To flood the world with copies of this novel would dilute its meaning.
 Much like a fine Camembert, its essence is best preserved in scarcity.
 Too much, and it ceases to be art—it becomes supermarket fare.”

-Described as part novel, part manifesto, and part cryptic puzzle, Is It Cheese or Is It Fate? centers on a nameless protagonist who inherits a decrepit cheese shop in an unnamed European village.
-The narrative, such as it is, oscillates between the protagonist’s attempts to revive the shop and their increasingly unhinged meditations on life’s grander purpose.
+At the launch party, held at Pimlico Wilde’s ornate galleries in Mayfair, the publisher described the book as “part novel, part manifesto, and part cryptic puzzle”.
+Is It Cheese or Is It Fate? centers on a nameless protagonist who inherits a decrepit cheese shop in an unnamed European village.
+The plot, such as it is, oscillates between the protagonist’s attempts to revive the shop and their increasingly unhinged meditations on life’s grander purpose.
+“It’s like Ulysses, if Joyce had been obsessed with dairy,” one early reader remarked, tears of confusion glistening in their eyes.

 Each copy of the novel is a work of art in itself, bound in calfskin (but “only from cows that led happy lives,” the publisher insists) and accompanied by a slipcase that smells faintly of Gruyère.
-The pages are printed on handmade paper infused with whey—a decision that, according to Crumblethorp, ensures “an olfactory reading experience, allowing the book to smell faintly of its own essence.”
+The pages are printed on handmade paper infused with whey—a decision that, according to Crumble, ensures “an olfactory reading experience, allowing the book to smell faintly of its own essence.”

-Crumblethorp declined to attend the novel’s launch party, issuing a handwritten note instead:
+Crumble declined to attend the novel’s launch party, issuing a handwritten note instead:

 “I have said all I needed to say within the pages of my book.
 My presence would be redundant, much like offering crackers with a cheese so sublime it requires none.”